felipeferri/ScreenSizesSimulator/README.md

 You must remember to change your Main Interface back to your main storyboard when releasing your app to the AppStore.
 If you feel bold, you can create a new target specifically for the Screen Sizes Simulator instead of changing your main target Main Interface.
 Check the demo app for an example.

+## Dealing with modal view controllers
+By default new modal controllers will be pushed over the full app screen, but what we really need is that they're presented just over the simulator view.
+In order to allow this please make sure that all modal segues have "Over Current Context" set as Presentation type.

 ## Using the Screen Sizes Simulator
 The Screen Sizes Simulator has a small control panel on top.
 If you tap on it it will disappear; if you shake your phone it will appear again.